davidmcclure/hilt-2016/course/fusion-tables.md

 1. In the "Marker Icon" section, click the dropdown for **Use one icon**, change the selection, and click **Save**.
 This will change the appearance of all the points in bulk.

 1. What if we wanted to get a rough sense of the progression of the toponyms over the course of the text, the movement from start to finish?
-We can start to get an approximation of this by grouping the points into buckets according to the `start` attribute - which captures their offset position in the text.
+We can start to get an approximation of this by grouping the points into buckets according to the `offset` attribute - which captures their offset position in the text.
 Go back to **Change feature styles** and then click into the **Buckets** tab.

 1. Click on the **Divide into...** option, and select **5** buckets.

-1. In **Column**, select `start`, and then click the **use this range** link.
+1. In **Column**, select `offset`, and then click the **use this range** link.

 1. Click **Save** to apply the change.
 Now, the points will be grouped into five buckets, each representing a fifth of the text.
 This is a step forward, but not great, since there colors don't do much to show the ordering of the buckets.